fabiangeisler/pyshotgrid/README.md

 # FAQ

-## Is it faster than `shotgun_api3`?
+## Is it faster than [shotgun_api3][shotgun_api3]?
-No, and since it is build on top of `shotgun_api3`, it never will be.
+No, and since it is build on top of [shotgun_api3][shotgun_api3], it never will be.
 `pyshotgrid` is syntactic sugar that hopefully enables you to develop better and faster. :)

-## Is `pyshotgrid` replacing `shotgun_api3`?
+## Is `pyshotgrid` replacing [shotgun_api3][shotgun_api3]?
 No, quite the opposite.
-It is meant to be used in conjunction with `shotgun_api3` and improve handling and writing code with it.
-Its main goal is to make it easier to write code for common scenarios and leave the special cases for the `shotgun_api3`.
-That said, it is totally possible to write `pyshotgrid` code without using `shotgun_api3`.
+It is meant to be used in conjunction with [shotgun_api3][shotgun_api3] and improve handling and writing code with it.
+Its main goal is to make it easier to write code for common scenarios and leave the special cases for the [shotgun_api3][shotgun_api3].
+That said, it is totally possible to write `pyshotgrid` code without using [shotgun_api3][shotgun_api3].

 ## I have some custom entity setup in ShotGrid.
 Can this be reflected in `pyshotgrid`?
 Yes, it can!
-By default `pyshotgrid` returns any entity as `SGEntity` to provide A minimum of functionality in all cases.
-However you can write your own class that inherits from `SGEntity` and register that to `pyshotgrid`.
-After that, pyshotgrid will use your custom entity whenever you ask for it.
+By default `pyshotgrid` returns any entity as [SGEntity][SGEntity] to provide a minimum of functionality in all cases.
+However you can write your own class that inherits from [SGEntity][SGEntity] and register that to `pyshotgrid`.
+After that, `pyshotgrid` will use your custom entity whenever you ask for it.
 With this method you can even overwrite default classes that ship with `pyshotgrid`.

+## Why is `pyshotgrid` supporting Python 3.8+, when [shotgun_api3][shotgun_api3] only has support for Python 2.7/3.7?
+A couple of reasons:
+- Python 2.7 and 3.7 reached EOL and are no longer maintained.
+- [shotgun_api3][shotgun_api3] does work for Python 3.8+ and it is only a matter of time till Autodesk will label it as such.
+- `pyshotgrid` is using a lot of modern tools and libraries which are super hard to maintain for Python 2.7/3.7 and since this is a "free time project" I cannot afford to waist my time on these kind of compatibility issues.

 ## Is this an official project from Autodesk?
 No, just a brainchild from me, [Fabian Geisler](https://github.com/fabiangeisler).